 In 2020, Britain’s manufacturing industry is expected to enter a new era.
 Manufacturers will see a reduction in their operating costs, enabling them to get the job done far more quickly and efficiently than ever before.
 They’ll be able to streamline their production processes with advanced planning techniques and they’ll be able to provide much better support to their customers.
 So, is 2020 the year when the industrial revolution will gather full steam?

-According to Nigel Thomas, our manufacturing expert, 2020 will be the year that will bring about tech upgrades to attain greater efficiencies.
+According to Nigel Thomas, our defence and aerospace expert, 2020 will be the year that will bring about tech upgrades to attain greater efficiencies.
 Here is what our expert says is coming up for the sector in the New Year:

 Manufacturers adopt cloud computing